ignite/cli/docs/docs/network/03-validator.md

 ## Request network participation

-When the a chain is in the coordination phase, validators can request to be a genesis validator for the chain.
+When the chain is in the coordination phase, validators can request to be a genesis validator for the chain.
-Ignite CLI supports a automatic workflow that can setup a node for the validator and a workflow for advanced users with a specific setup for their validator.
+Ignite CLI supports an automatic workflow that can setup a node for the validator and a workflow for advanced users with a specific setup for their validator.

 ### Simple Flow